Last updated: October 18, 2022

 Individuals who test positive, regardless of vaccination status, who were severely ill with COVID-19 or have a weakened immune system should:

-- Isolate for at least 10 days and up to 20 days.
+- Isolate through day 10.
 Day 0 is the first day of symptoms or when the test was done for a positive viral test in an asymptomatic individual.
 Day 1 is the first full day after symptoms developed or test specimen was collected.

 - Consult with a health care provider before ending isolation.